 Transistor: amplifies charge.

-Capacitators: these are components which can harbour electrical charge.
+Capacitators: these are components that can harbour electrical charge.

 Inductor: stores charge and stops and change in current.